tariqdaouda/pyGeno/README.rst

 pyGeno: A python package for Personalized Proteogenomics
 ========================================================

-pyGeno is developed and actively used at the IRIC_ :
+pyGeno is developed and actively used at the IRIC_.

 .. _IRIC: http://www.iric.ca